Cyb3rPanda/Learning-GitHub/GitBash_Commands.md

 RodriguezJL@LT-RODRIGUEZJL MINGW64 /c/github/Learning-Python (master)

-$ git commit -m "cambios"
+$ git commit -m "Comment example"

 On branch master
 Your branch is ahead of 'origin/master' by 1 commit.